ultravideo/kvazaar/README.md

                                    - undef, bt709, fcc, bt470bg, smpte170m,
                                      smpte240m, GBR, YCgCo, bt2020nc, bt2020c
       --chromaloc <integer>  : Specify chroma sample location (0 to 5) [0]

+Scalability extension (experimental):
+      --layer                : Add a new layer (EL).
+Parameters for this layer should be given after this tag.
+The base layer (BL) is created implicitly and parameters for it should be given before the first --layer tag.
+      --layer-res <res>      : Specify the size for the current layer.
+If no size is given, the size is assumed to be the same as the input size.
+When the layer size and input size differ, the input is scaled to match the layer size.
+      --input-layer <integer>: Explicitly specify which input layer the current layer should use.
+If not given tries to infer it.
+If no input is given in the current layer, use the latest input layer.
+Declaring a new input will associate the it with the current layer if not set before.
+  -i, --input <string>       : Declare a new input layer and specify the
+                               filename that should be read.
+See Required section for more info.
+      --input-res <res>      : Specify the size for the latest input.
+                               See Required section for more info.
+      --debug <string>       : Specify the filename for reconstruction output.
+Each layer will have a debug file assosiated with it in order.
+See Options section for more info.
+  note: The scalability functionality is still WIP, so compatibility with other
+        parameters is limited.
+At least GOP and Parallel tools are not supported with Scalability features.
+Also, only two layer (BL+EL) configuration have been tested, with 2x spatial and PSNR scalability.

 Deprecated parameters: (might be removed at some point) -w, --width                 : Use --input-res